 The famous salmon river Laxá has its origin in Lake Mývatn.
 It then runs down the Laxárdalur valley, where it is full of trout, admired by many an angler.
 After that, it falls down into Aðaldalur valley, where it is full of salmon, no less admired for its beautiful surroundings and plentiful catch.

-(I got help from Már Viðar Másson in creating this tip, but Jón J. Víðis was his great uncle.
-Már has created a very good home-page Mar Vidar from where I got good information on this area).
+(I got help from Már Viðar Másson with writing the chapter about Jón J. Víðis, but Jón J. Víðis was his great uncle.
+Már has created a very good home-page Mar Vidar from where I got good information about this area).

 Þverá in Laxárdalur valley is kind of off the beaten path, but it is so worth the while taking the detour into this beautiful valley. Þverá turf house is closed to the public while it is under repair, but you can have a look at it from the outside.